 The Los Angeles County arts and cultural workforce is slightly older when compared to the age of Los Angeles County's population as a whole.
-Well over half (59 percent) of survey respondents are members of either the Baby Boomer generation or Generation X, compared to 43 percent of the Los Angeles County population.
-47 percent of the civilian workforce in Los Angeles County is ages 25-44, while 39 percent of the arts and cultural workforce is ages 25-44.
-Sixteen percent (16 percent) of the cultural workforce is over 65, compared to 4 percent for the civilian workforce.
+Well over half (59%) of survey respondents are members of either the Baby Boomer generation or Generation X, compared to 43% of the Los Angeles County population.
+Arts and cultural nonprofits in Los Angeles County are powered by female workers who represent 60% of the workforce compared to 50% of the County population as a whole.
+While women hold 64% of the general staff positions, their representation declines among the ranks of organizational leadership, where they comprise 57% of senior staff and 51% of the board member/ trustee positions.